 The CF AMR Syndicate’s Collaborative Discovery Programme will support approximately five collaborative projects that aim to rapidly identify new antimicrobial therapies to treat chronic respiratory infections in people with CF.

-Researchers in academia and small and medium enterprises (SMEs) worldwide are eligible to apply, with projects expected to last up to two years, with total funding of up to £500,000 per project.
-Applicants must address patients’ priorities for improving treatment set out in the CF AMR Syndicate’s recently-published Target Product Profiles for Antimicrobials.
+The call was for researchers in academia and small and medium enterprises (SMEs) worldwide with projects expected to last up to two years, and total funding of up to £500,000 per project.

-The programme will offer a truly collaborative approach to drug development.
-Successful applicants can also access expert advice and practical support from managing partners Medicines Discovery Catapult (MDC), LifeArc and Cystic Fibrosis Trust.
+Successful applicants will benefit from a truly collaborative approach to drug development, with access to expert advice and practical support from managing partners Medicines Discovery Catapult (MDC), LifeArc and Cystic Fibrosis Trust.